johsteffens/beth/doc/bcore/btcl_network_builder.md

 ```

 ### Wiring
 Rack and wires are named by the rack name.
-In case of wiring to a named branch, a wire uses a delimiter ```.<name>``` to specify the branch name.
+In case of wiring to a named branch, a wire uses a delimiter ```:<name>``` to specify the socket name.

 **Example: (wiring to root rack-socket)**